tl-git320/INA-CR/README.md

 numpy=1.24.4
 ```
 # Training
-1.Unzip the compressed package in datasets to ./datasets
+Unzip the compressed package in datasets to ./datasets， then python main.py
-2.python main.py